Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 4. Inform the child’s tribe, in writing, of the approval or denial of the applicant’s criminal background clearance.

-1. If DCFS has denied a criminal background clearance based on this information, the CSW can provide an individual who is the subject of a background check with a copy of his/her state or federal level criminal offender record information search response, The request must be made in writing by the individual and must include an address to which a copy can be sent.
+1. If DCFS has denied a criminal background clearance based on this information, the CSW can provide an individual who is the subject of a background check with a copy of their state or federal level criminal offender record information search response, The request must be made in writing by the individual and must include an address to which a copy can be sent.

 • DCFS retains a copy of the individual’s written request, the response, and the date it was provided.